 CM-133 Mass Media and Society (Either Semester; Yearly; 3.00 Credits; H,CS) An examination of the convergence of mass media (print, radio, television, sound, film, and internet) which serve our most common public interests.
 The focus is on the four primary functions to inform, to entertain, to persuade, and to transmit culture.
-The outcome is for a better understanding of media as business versus its social responsibility to its citizens.
+Students have a better understanding of the tension betwen media as business and social responsibility to its citizens.

 CM-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by topic.

 CM-200 Art of Public Speaking (Either Semester; Yearly; 3.00 Credits; CS,H) Seeks to develop and improve fundamental principles and methods of selecting, organizing, developing, and communicating a line of reasoning and evidence for constructive influence in speaking situations.
 Students make three formal presentations, analyze messages, and improve their listening skills.
 Prerequisites: Sophomore, Junior, or Senior standing.

 CM-230 Interpersonal Communication (Either Semester; Yearly; 3.00 Credits; H,CS) Introduces students to the various theories and styles of one-on-one communication.
 It emphasizes the transactional approach in the study of the communication process as it occurs in interpersonal relationships.
 It explores interaction as a way by which we come to know ourselves and each other.

 CM-289 Communication Practicum (Fall & Spring; Yearly; 1.00-2.00 Credits; F,H) A Practicum in Communication encourages students to: (1) develop skills in analyzing and delivering public presentations; (2) assess, interpret and analyze demographic data among diverse audiences; (3) understand speech communication in a variety of contexts; (4) appreciate public address from historic perspective; and (5) participate actively in the communication field.